 Take a look at one of our investees PEG Solar’s here: Climate Finance and Gender Equality Go Hand in Hand - YouTube

-Tanya Philip is an Impact Analyst with responsAbility Investments.
+Tanya Philip is an Impact Officer with responsAbility Investments.
 She has authored several research reports and articles around sustainable financing for development and financial inclusion.
 Her diverse experience covers impact measurement and management, public and private sector advisory, project management, and designing quantitative studies.
-She has a Masters in International and Development Economics from Yale university and a Bachelors in Economics from St. Xavier’s College, Mumbai.
+She holds a Masters in International and Development Economics from Yale University and a Bachelors in Economics from St. Xavier’s College, Mumbai.